awslabs/sagemaker-debugger/sagemaker-docs/DeveloperGuide_TF.md

 It's a subclass of `tf.train.SessionRunHook` and can be used where that is suitable, such as MonitoredSession and Estimator's train/predict/evaluate methods.
 Some key parameters to consider when creating the TornasoleHook are the following:
 - `out_dir`: This represents the path to which the outputs of tornasole will be written to.
-This can be a local path or an S3 prefix of the form `s3://bucket_name/prefix`.
+Note that for Sagemaker, you always need to specify the out_dir as `/opt/ml/output/tensors`.
+In the future, we will make this the default in Sagemaker environments.
 - `save_config`: The hook takes a SaveConfig object which controls when tensors are saved.
 It defaults to a SaveConfig which saves every 100 steps.
 - `include_regex`: This represents the regex patterns of names of tensors to save